biisal/biisal-filter-bot/readme/DEPLOYMENT.md

 - For Koyeb In Builder Section Choose Buildpack option.
 - For Render Use This Build Command: `pip install -r requirements.txt`.
 - For Koyeb You don't need to add Any Build Command.
-- For Run or Start Command Use This Command: `gunicorn -b 0.0.0.0:5001 app:app & python3 bot.py`.
-Where the 5001 is the Random port number (Change it if you get 'same port error').
+- For run or start command, use this command: `gunicorn -b 0.0.0.0:5001 app:app & python3 bot.py`.
+If you encounter a "same port error," change the port number (5001).
+In Koyeb, you need to enable it.
-  In Koyeb You Need to Enable it.
+- If you are using Render then add a Variable in Environment named `PYTHON_VERSION` with value `3.10.8`.
 - Add All Env Variables In Environment Variables Section.

 ### Now Your Bot Is Ready To Deploy🔥